 This is quite literally the best of Botswana in one seamless itinerary.

-- Photographic tuition, advice and editing assistance at the Pangolin Chobe Hotel by a Pangolin Photo Host
+.Airport meet and greet, Photographic tuition, advice and editing assistance at the Pangolin Chobe Hotel by a Pangolin Photo Host.

 Most guests arrive into Kasane International Airport from Johannesburg for the start of this safari where you will be met by a member of the Pangolin Team and driven the short distance to our award-winning 14 room Pangolin Chobe Hotel perched on the plateau overlooking The Chobe River and the Caprivi floodplains below.